-Pivot Festival returns to the Yukon.
-This year’s festival spans over 16 days, bringing comedy, theatre and storytelling to Whitehorse and Dawson City.
+Pivot Festival returned to the Yukon.
+The 2019 festival spanned over 16 days, bringing comedy, theatre and storytelling to Whitehorse and Dawson City.

 Thursday January 10 - 8pm, Yukon Arts Centre, Whitehorse